ridgekuhn/arklone-arkos/README.md

 ## Automatic Syncing ##

 If you enable automatic syncing in the settings dialog, arklone assumes the copy of your data stored in the cloud is the canonical and "always correct" version.
 On system boot, arklone will run before EmulationStation and attempt to receive updates from the cloud remote. *If the remote contains a newer version of a file, it will overwrite the local copy.* On this initial sync, *arklone only receives updates and does not send anything back*.
-If this process fails for any reason, the user is notified, and the [dirty boot state](#dirty-boot-state) is set.

 If the boot sync process succeeds, arklone will begin watching all your save directories, and *send updates any time a write is detected, overwriting older versions on the cloud remote*.
+It will also receive updates at the interval set when you enabled automatic syncing.

+If the boot process fails or is cancelled by the user, the user is given the chance to try again, or the [dirty boot state](#dirty-boot-state) is set.

 ## Manual Syncing ##